scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Phase banner

-Links in phase banners get a 'data-banner' attribute whose value uses the pattern `banner-[banner name]-link`. "bannername" is either the slug of the phase banner's "tag" or simply "phase" if the banner does not have a tag.
+Links in phase banners get a `data-banner` attribute whose value uses the pattern `banner-[bannername]-link`. 'bannername' is either the slug of the phase banner's `tag` or simply 'phase' if the banner does not have a tag.

 {% highlight html %}
 <a href="mailto:designsystem@gov.scot" data-banner="banner-beta-link">feedback</a>